eliottgray/fantasy-planet/README.md

 * This Jar can then be deployed and run with `java -jar path/to/jar`.

 # Demo Mode
-* While the application is designed to generate worlds on request, in some instances pre-generating a world to a defined depth is desired.
+* While the application is designed to generate worlds on request, in some instances limiting generation to a specific seed is desired.
 * The following environment variables control activation of demo mode:
-  * DEMO_MODE - defaults to `false`, set to `true` to enable pre-caching of world.
+  * DEMO_MODE - defaults to `false`, set to `true` to enable limiting of world to a specific seed.
-  * DEMO_DEPTH - defaults to `6`, increase or decrease this number to cache more or less detail, respectively.
+  * DEMO_SEED - controls the seed to which generation is limited.
-* Example: `DEMO_MODE=true DEMO_DEPTH=5 ./gradlew run`
+* Example: `DEMO_MODE=true DEMO_SEED=98765 ./gradlew run`